-2. Most of the faculty teaching staff has adequate practical experience which ensures a good balance between theory and practice.

-3. Most of the full-time professors are Ph.D holders and well experienced teachers.

-4. The information related to the program of study is publicly available.
+- 2. Most of the faculty teaching staff has adequate practical experience which ensures a good balance between theory and practice. - 3.
+Most of the full-time professors are Ph.D holders and well experienced teachers. - 4.
+The information related to the Diploma program is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance.

-5. The structure of the program follows the European Credit Transfer System (ECTS).
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 5.
+The structure of the program follows the European Credit Transfer System (ECTS). - 6.
+The Diploma program provides a comprehensive practical education to its graduates.